 Dorothy Dwyer is an engaging woman who fully embraces her local Senior Center in Norwell, Massachusetts.
 Mrs. Dwyer just celebrated a birthday in July.
 She looks maybe 75.
 In reality, she’s 89.
 She is active and has a full agenda of places to go and people to see.

-In most of the small towns along the south shore of Massachusetts you can find a Council on Aging, if you know to look for them.
+In most of the small towns along the south shore of Massachusetts you can find a Council on Aging.
+If you know to look for them.
 The one in Hanover is newly built and beautifully landscaped.
 It’s out of the way in a quiet part of town, up a hill, and completely hidden from the road.
 But, it is bustling with activities and a new model of services in the planning stage.
-New director, Tammy Murray, is full of ideas and clearly on a mission to make sure this Council on Aging is not a secret any more.
+New director, Tammy Murray, is full of ideas.
+She’s clearly on a mission to make sure this Council on Aging is not a secret any more.

 “I’m active in local PR.
 I make sure to get to know the people who run the local TV cable network, the radio shows, and the town newspapers,” Murry explains.
 “I also know that I can’t reach everyone through those traditional channels, so I’ll be increasing use of Facebook, the area’s senior news inserts, improving our website, and updating our database so I can send more newsletters directly to households.
 We also have a calendar of events online, but, you’d have to know that we exist and proactively check out the calendar.”
 Some of the outreach changes are already evident in the Hanover area.